 Shou Sugi Ban, a Japanese tradition

 In Japan, cypress wood was traditionally charred to help prevent the spread of fire and to protect wood against insects and mould.
 The ancient technique known as Shou Sugi Ban is still in use today and can be found in both traditional and modern buildings.
-After renowned Japanese architect Terunobu Fujimori began incorporating the charred wood finish in his designs in the late 20th century, it began to show up in Western countries as well.
+After renowned Japanese architect Terunobu Fujimori began incorporating burnt wood in his designs in the late 20th century, it began to show up in Western countries as well.

-Wood charred in our own workshop
+Beautiful black wood charred in our own workshop

 At Carpentier the wood is ‘burnt’ to create a charred layer that is resistant to the effects of weather.
 We apply this Shou Sugi Ban technique to thermo ash, thermo pine and Douglas fir in particular, since it creates a beautiful, lived-in look while ensuring stability.